httptoolkit/httptoolkit-website/src/posts/5-big-features-of-typescript-3.7.md

 - Null coalescing
 - Optional chaining

-Personally, I'm super excited about this, they're going to whisk away some annoyances I've been fighting against forever!
+Personally, I'm super excited about this, they're going to whisk away all sorts of annoyances that I've been fighting in TypeScript whilst building [HTTP Toolkit](https://httptoolkit.tech).

 If you haven't been paying close attention to the TypeScript development process though, it's probably not clear what half of these mean, or why you should care.
 Let's talk them through.